-The Kapnistiri is filled with a few olive leaves that have been dried out (and usually blessed by a priest) and more often, burning charcoal and incense to give a unique aroma.
-It is passed around the Bride and Grooms head three times by the parents and family members in a counter-clockwise motion to bless them during the ceremony.
+The Kapnistiri can be filled with a few olive leaves that have been dried out (and usually blessed by a priest) and more often, burning charcoal and incense to give a unique aroma.
+It is passed around the Bride and Grooms head three times by the parents and family members in a counter-clockwise motion to bless them.

-On the morning of a Greek Cypriot wedding, traditionally a Bride and Groom prepare for their special day at their houses with close family and friends at hand to bless them in the form of a ceremony called a Stolisma.
+On the morning of a Greek Cypriot wedding, traditionally a Bride and Groom prepare for their special day at their residence with their close family and friends who bless them in the form of a ceremony known as the Stolisma.

-At the Stolisma, the Bride-to-be sits in front of her family with her bridesmaids and maid of honor beside her in preparation of the blessing from her parents and close family and friends.
-The Bride has the traditional Red Scarf (Zoni) and Kapnistiri blessing whilst a violinist sings the traditional verses of a song.
-Occasionally the older family members like to join in with the singing by improvising a few verses of the song.
+Bride's Stolisma: the Bride-to-be sits facing her family with her bridesmaids and maid of honor beside her in preparation for a blessing from her parents, close family and friends.
+The Bride has the traditional Red Scarf (Zoni) and Kapnistiri blessing whilst a violinist sings traditional verses of a song.
+Occasionally the older family members join in with the singing by improvising a few verses of the song!

-Similarly, the Groom is prepared by getting dressed into his wedding attire with help from his best man, and as with the Bride, the Groom's family also bless him.
-Traditionally, a Stolisma atmosphere is wonderful, with violin music, and all the family together it makes the day very special indeed.
+Groom's Stolisma: Similarly, the Groom prepares by being groomed by his best man whilst getting dressed into his wedding outfit with help from his best man (like the Bride, the Groom's family bless him).
+Traditionally, the Stolisma atmosphere is wonderful, with the violinist, and all the family together it makes the day very special indeed.

-At last, you are now married! to celebrate this and make a grand entrance at your venue, a traditional song (of your choice) can be played whist you and your partner walk into the venue to be seated at your head table.
-In addition, a selection of songs throughout dinner can be played at your request.
+At last, you are now married! to celebrate this opportunity and make a grand entrance at your venue, a traditional song (of your choice) can be played as you walk into the venue to be seated at the head table.
+In addition, a selection of songs throughout dinner can be requested.

-The Money Dance: The moment you have been waiting for...your opportunity to savor this tradition whilst your beloved family and guests pin money as a gift onto your wedding clothes whilst you are played a live Traditional Greek Cypriot wedding dance.
+The Money Dance: The moment you have been waiting for...your opportunity to enjoy the tradition whilst your beloved family and guests pin their—money as a gift—onto your wedding outfits whilst you are played a live Traditional Greek Cypriot wedding dance.

 Not forgetting the parents and close relatives...

-Generally, there is also the opportunity for parents / close relatives to join in the fun and dance the traditional songs of Cyprus and show off their Greek dancing!
+Generally, there will be an opportunity for parents and close relatives to join in and dance traditional songs and show off their Greek dancing!